Advanced Security Audit Policy Settings

 The correct system access control list (SACL) is applied to every file and folder or registry key on a computer or file share as a verifiable safeguard against undetected access.

-These Advanced Audit policy settings allow you to select only the behaviors that you want to monitor.
-You can exclude audit results for behaviors that are of little or no concern to you, or behaviors that create an excessive number of log entries.
-In addition, because security audit policies can be applied by using domain Group Policy Objects, audit policy settings can be modified, tested, and deployed to selected users and groups with relative simplicity.
+These 53 settings allow you to select only the behaviors that you want to monitor and exclude audit results for behaviors that are of little or no concern to you, or behaviors that create an excessive number of log entries.
+In addition, because Windows 7 and Windows Server 2008 R2 security audit policy can be applied by using domain Group Policy, audit policy settings can be modified, tested, and deployed to selected users and groups with relative simplicity.

 Audit policy settings under Security Settings\Advanced Audit Policy Configuration are available in the following categories: